- What is the inter-linking river project?

 What is the problem?

-- The result is that by virtue of Article 246 read with Entry 17, List II, states have exclusive jurisdiction over waters that are located within their territories, including inter-state rivers and river valleys.
+- Article 246 and 7th Sch. the states have exclusive jurisdiction over waters in their territories, including inter-state rivers

-- It has also stopped the Centre from establishing allocation rules and clearly defined water rights among states that have unending disputes over the sharing of inter-state water resources.
+- It has also stopped the Centre from clearly defined water rights among states, and end the long drawn legal battles.

-- The latest example is the second Krishna Water Disputes Tribunal, which has turned into a warzone, with a battery of lawyers, technical staff and irrigation department officials from Maharashtra, Karnataka and Andhra Pradesh fighting to win the maximum allocation of the Krishna river for their respective state.
+- The latest example is the second Krishna Water Disputes Tribunal.
+It has turned into a warzone, with a battery of lawyers, technical staff and irrigation department officials from Maharashtra, Karnataka and Andhra Pradesh.
+Everyone fighting to win the maximum allocation of the Krishna river for their respective state.

 - Convention on the Law of the Non-Navigational Uses of International Watercourses : it is